center-for-threat-informed-defense/attack-flow/docs/overview.rst

 Who is Attack Flow For?
 -------------------------
-This project is meant for any cyber defender or leader in any industry seeking to understand how adversaries operate, the impact on their organization, and how to most effectively improve their defensive posture to address those threats.
+This project is meant for any IT professional or leader in any industry seeking to understand how adversaries operate, the impact on their organization, and how to most effectively improve their defensive posture to address those threats.
 Threat intelligence analysts, security operations, incident response teams, red team members, and risk assessors are some of the groups that may benefit from Attack Flow.
-This shareable model helps users understand how adversaries target and exploit vulnerabilities by revealing the relationships within chains of techniques.
+This shareable model helps users understand how adversaries target and exploit vulnerabilities by revealing the relationships within sequences of techniques.
 With this information, users can perform realistic threat and risk assessments.
 Attack Flow also provides an easy way to share threat intelligence with other defenders, as well as an effective means for users to present leadership with actionable information that can be used